Three Phase system: theory of Normal, Inverse, Homopolar voltage systems with asymmetric load

 Results for a normal Voltage system (clockwise).
 Urms=120 V, asymmetric load, floating star.

-Check with Multisim of Uzo and currents I1, I2, I3 calculated with the Ti program.
+Check with Multisim of the voltage across Z0 and the currents I1, I2, I3 calculated with the Ti program.
 Results Ti84 agree with Multisim results.
 Besides that, the Ti program calculates all voltages, supply powers and load powers which would cost a lot of effort to achieve that with Multisim.

 Example of an Inverse Voltage system